Water, sanitation and hygiene

 Knowledge can certainly save lives when it comes to sanitation and hygiene.
 Our local teams and partners provide recommendations about proper hand washing, household water treatment and storage, food hygiene and the safe disposal of faeces.
 These messages are tailored to each community’s existing practices.
 We also train the staff in over 200 health facilities in Mali, Benin, Bangladesh and Nepal on measures to prevent infections, and work with health authorities to ensure minimum standards in sanitation infrastructure and waste management.

 In the event of natural disasters or conflict, Terre des hommes’ teams provide drinking water and hygiene supplies to affected populations, with particular focus on children.
 We also repair and improve the durability of water and sanitation infrastructures.
 For instance, in Iraq, we work at the frontline in the south of Mosul: we provide drinking water to children at risk of dehydration and to their families.

 Sharing expertise and collaboration

 Terre des hommes is a member of the Swiss Water and Sanitation Consortium supported by the SDC.
 We also have a partnership with the Sanitation, Water and Solid Waste for Development Department (Sandec) of Eawag, the aquatic research institute of the Swiss Federal Institutes of Technology.
 This collaboration brings together scientific research, technological solutions and fieldwork to strengthen infection prevention and control in health facilities in developing countries.
-Tdh is also a member of the global task for monitoring WASH in healthcare facilities led by the WHO and Unicef.
+Tdh is also a member of the global task team for monitoring WASH in healthcare facilities led by the WHO / Unicef Joint Monitoring Programme (JMP).